xzzz3/tp/docs/UserGuide.md

 title: User Guide
 ---

 FoodOnWheels (FOW) is a **desktop app for managing delivery orders, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FOW can get your order management tasks done faster than traditional GUI apps.

+The main idea of FOW is to allow for easier management of a single restaurant's delivery status.
+FOW stores the information of customers, drivers, dishes and all previous and current orders, with the provided ability for restaurants to make edits and deletions where necessary.

+A secondary function of FOW would be for revenue tracking, where the current day's revenue can be generated with a simple command.

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).